-The bottom line, though, is don’t rely too heavily on financial aid.
-Although it can certainly help cover college costs, student loans often make up the largest percentage of the typical aid package, and excessive student loan debt can negatively affect borrowers for years.
+Paying for college will be costly no matter when you start planning.
+Although student loans can certainly help cover college costs, they often make up the largest percentage of the typical aid package, and excessive student loan debt can negatively affect borrowers for years.
 The lesson?
 The more you save now, the less you and your child will need to fund later.

-The CFS Financial Advisors at United Investment Planning are available to help you with all aspects of planning your retirement.
-To schedule your no-obligation consultation, please contact United Investment Planning at either (888) 200-7829, or email CFS Financial Advisors at United Investment Planning .
-You can also stop by your local branch to arrange your complimentary consultation.
+United Investment Planning Advisors are available to help you with all aspects of financial planning.
+You can contact United Investment Planning by calling (888) 200-7829, emailing email@example.com or stop by your local branch to arrange your complimentary consultation.